kalgynirae/recipes/bettys_chili.md

 title: Betty’s Chili
 ---

+# Betty’s Chili

-This recipe comes from my mom's mom (dunno where it came from before that or if it was original).
+This recipe comes from my mom’s mom (dunno where it came from before that or if it was original).

-# Summary
+## Summary

 <table>
  <tr style="text-align: left;">